magnetophon/VoiceOfFaust/README.md

     and be used as song building blocks, without needing the pitch tracker.
     Now you are 100% free to switch synths, automate parameters, etc.
 * [configuration file](lib/constants.lib)
-  Through this file, lot's of options can be turned on and off at compile time.
+  Through this file, lot's of options can be set at compile time.
   Some of the highlights:
   * number of bands of the vocoders
   * number of output channels
   * whether we want [ambisonics](https://en.wikipedia.org/wiki/Ambisonics) output
   * whether a vocoder has nrBands or nrBands * nrOutChan oscillators
-* Lots more, described in [Detailed features][].
+* Lots more, described in [Detailed features](#Detailed features).

-### Usage:
+### Building and running:

 You need faust from git, because version 0.9.73 and earlier have a bug in lf_sawpos.